Neomano

 The History and Origin of All the Tomalás

-Behind the Tomalá surname hides a story of balsa rafts, caciques, empires and resistance: the chief of Puná Island who would not surrender to Huayna Cápac or to the first colonial order.
+The Tomalá surname hides a saga of balsa rafts and defiant caciques: the chief of Puná Island who refused to bow to Huayna Cápac or the colonizers.

 12 min read